paypal/resteasy-spring-boot/README.md

 ## Projects

-##### sample-app
-A simple Spring Boot application that exposes JAX-RS endpoints as Spring beans using RESTEasy via this RESTEasy Spring Boot starter.
+  - **sample-app**: A simple Spring Boot application that exposes JAX-RS endpoints as Spring beans using RESTEasy via this RESTEasy Spring Boot starter.

-##### resteasy-spring-boot-starter
-The RESTEasy Spring Boot Starter project.
+  - **resteasy-spring-boot-starter**: The RESTEasy Spring Boot Starter project.

-##### resteasy-spring-boot-starter-test
-Integration tests for the RESTEasy Spring Boot Starter project.
+  - **resteasy-spring-boot-starter-test**: Integration tests for the RESTEasy Spring Boot Starter project.

 ## Reporting an issue
 Please open an issue using our [GitHub issues](https://github.com/paypal/resteasy-spring-boot/issues) page.